Advanced Algorithms to Detect Zero-Day Attacks

 Heuristic detection can search suspicious character files and identify new malware without knowing a signature.
 It tests files for functions the system deems questionable instead of requiring a precise file signature match.
 This can be done statically or by emulation, where a low clocking cycle simulates file execution.

-In this approach, the “suspicious” behaviour is mainly based on the interpretation of the program’s risk limitations.
+In this approach, the “suspicious” behavior is mainly based on the interpretation of the program’s risk limitations.
 Because multiple features observed together may provide a warning, heuristic mechanisms to detect legitimate files are identified as malware.

 Antivirus heuristics that detect malicious activity may also block zero-day attacks.
 Antivirus strategies against advanced zero-day attacks should emphasize the need for robust runtime security.
-An ideal safety solution for runtime defence should detect a zero-day attack without simultaneously producing false positives.
+An ideal safety solution for runtime defense should detect a zero-day attack without simultaneously producing false positives.

 The heuristic engine used by an anti-malware program contains the following rules: